FFRI/ProjectChampollion/docs_src/src/part2.md

 };
 ```

-The branch data and the instruction map structures are not unknown.
+The branch data and the instruction map structures are unknown.
 We can guess that the structure holds the correspondence between the arm64 code and x86_64 code addresses in the AOT shared cache from these names.

 The AOT segment follows the metadata segment, which contains the data from the Rosetta 2 `runtime` and the dylib AOT files for various systems.